 R 2 4 7 – Major 9th

 When used with a Minor, it has a feeling of uncomfortable & uneasiness.
-It makes you want to lose the 9th as soon as possible and turn it back into a regular chord.
-Its also considered a suspended 2nd.
+It makes you want to lose the 9th as soon as possible and turn it back into a regular minor chord.
+The minor 9th is also considered a suspended 2nd.
 This is why it’s best in small quantities.

 When used with a Major, it almost gives a feeling of fulfillment.
 But can sometimes still give that feeling of uncomfortable & uneasiness.